 Gethin has appeared as sole and junior counsel in interlocutory proceedings in the High Court (in the Technology & Construction Court, Commercial, and Queen’s Bench Division).
 He also frequently appears in commercial matters before the County Court regularly.
 He has extensive experience of drafting pleadings, and regularly advises on a broad range of commercial and construction matters, often complex and high-value.
 Examples of recent instructions are listed below.

 Gethin’s recent instructions include:

-- As junior counsel, in relation to proceedings in the High Court for a breach of contract claim involving allegations of fraud, on behalf of an multinational company.
+- As junior counsel, acting in relation to a claim in the High Court for a breach of contract, involving allegations of fraud, on behalf of a multinational company.

 - As junior counsel, led by Samar Abbas, defending a breach of contract claim in the High Court and Court of Appeal, in which £4.5 million had been claimed against an NHS Trust.

 - As sole counsel, successfully resisting an application to enforce an adjudicator’s decision, in the High Court.